VinnyF/GameCube-Controller-Reader/README.md

 Almost... something wrong is happening, but the ping seems to be successful.
 The first, "taller" part is the data that I sent.
 Everything after that is the response from the controller.
 The controller is supposed to send back 8 bytes of data.
-If you count the peaks after the sequence, theres 64, which means this must be the data the controller sent back.
+If you count the peaks after the sequence, there are 64, which means this must be the data the controller sent back.

 However, there must be a problem with the circuit, since the controller is unable to pull the data